Maria Margaretha Kirch: Career, observations, and publications

 Women were not afforded journeyman years during their apprenticeship, which left them dependent on those in their household for training.
 As a result, Gottfried Kirch gave his wife further instruction in astronomy, as he did for his sister and all his children starting from a young age.
 Due to societal norms and beliefs of the given time period, women were not allowed to attend universities in Germany.
-This did not completely exclude woman from practicing astronomy, however, because the work of astronomy and the observation of the heavens took place largely outside the universities.
+This did not completely exclude women from practicing astronomy, however, because the work of astronomy and the observation of the heavens took place largely outside the universities.
 The majority of astronomers during this time period did not have official degrees in astronomy.
 Instead, most astronomers boasted degrees in medicine, law, or theology.
-Prominent scientific universities in Kirch's time included the French Academie Royal des Sciences, Berlin Akademie der Wissenschaften and the Royal Society of London -all of which catered to a male audience.
+Prominent scientific universities in Kirch's time included the French Academie Royal des Sciences, Berlin Akademie der Wissenschaften and the Royal Society of London, all of which catered to a male audience.
 Thus, Kirch became one of the few women active in astronomy in the 1700s.
 She became widely known as the Kirchin, the feminine version of the family name.
 It was not unheard of in the Holy Roman Empire that a woman should be active in astronomy.
 Maria Cunitz, Elisabeth Hevelius, and Maria Clara Eimmart had been active astronomers in the seventeenth century.

 Through an edict, Friedrich III introduced a monopoly for calendars in Brandenburg, and later Prussia, imposing a calendar tax.
 The income from this monopoly was to pay astronomers and members of the Berlin Academy of Sciences that Friedrich III founded in July 1700.
 Friedrich III also went on to build an observatory that was inaugurated in January 1711.
 Assisted by his wife, Gottfried Kirch prepared the first calendar of a series, entitled Chur-Brandenburgischer Verbesserter Calender Auff das Jahr Christi 1701, which became very popular.

 Maria and Gottfried worked together as a team.
 In typical guild fashion she advanced from her position as Arnold's apprentice, to become assistant to her husband.
 Her husband had studied astronomy at the University of Jena and had served as apprentice to Johannes Hevelius.
 At the academy she worked as his unofficial, but recognised assistant.
 Women's position in the sciences was akin to their position in the guilds, valued, but subordinate.
 Together they made observations and performed calculations to produce calendars and ephemerides.
 From 1697, the Kirchs also began recording weather information.
 Their data was used to produce calendars and almanacs and it was also very useful in navigation.
 The Academy of Sciences in Berlin handled sales of their calendars.